 BSS stands for Bit Synchronous Single Wire.
-There are 3 different BSS signals.
-The difference between them is the ability to show different alternator errors: BSS-1 = only shows a mechanical or an electrical error BSS-2 = only shows a mechanical or an electrical error BSS-3 = only shows a mechanical and electrical error
+There are 2 different BSS signals.
+The difference between them is the ability to show different alternator errors: BSS-1 = only shows a mechanical or an electrical error BSS-2 = only shows a mechanical or an electrical error.

 For example, on the BMW E60 series cars from 2003 and up there is a Valeo TG17C010 alternator mounted that has a BSS-2 system onboard.
-Some years later they used the same alternator, but its number is replaced by the TG17C048 which has a BSS-3 regulator.
-If you order a Valeo voltage regulator for that particular alternator you will receive a BSS-2 regulator.
-If you purchase a new TG17C048 alternator, it will be equipped with a BSS-3 regulator.
+Some years later they used the same alternator, but its number is replaced by the TG17C048 which has a newer version BSS with different manufacturer and ID codes which is not interchangeable anymore and the software of the vehicle will require updating or error message deleting.